April 28

 Prayerthoughts

-Today, I will read Acts 4 and write down an important thought.
+Today, I will read Acts of the Apostles 11:19-26 and write an important thought.

 Some Thoughts on the Liturgy